RedHatInsights/compliance-backend/README.md

 The API documentation can be found at `Settings.path_prefix/Settings.app_name`.
 To generate the docs, run `rake rswag:specs:swaggerize`.
 You may also get the OpenAPI definition at `Settings.path_prefix/Settings.app_name/v1/openapi.json`
 The OpenAPI version 3.0 description can be found at `Settings.path_prefix/Settings.app_name/openapi`.
 You can build this API by converting the JSON representation (OpenAPI 2.x) using [swagger2openapi](https://github.com/Mermade/oas-kit/blob/master/packages/swagger2openapi).

+## Database migration notes

+Database migrations need to be run prior to intialization of backend containers, to proprely initialize model attributes on all instances.

 ## Contributing

 If you'd like to contribute, please fork the repository and use a feature